Classics Library Picture Gallery

 The Blegen Library building was named after distinguished classical archaeologist Carl W. Blegen, UC professor of Classics, 1927-1957.

 The John Miller Burnam Classics Library is housed in the Blegen Library building.
-The virtuous ancient Roman military leader Lucius Quintius Cincinnatus (c.
+The virtuous ancient Roman military leader Lucius Quinctius Cincinnatus (c.
 519–c.
 430 BCE) guards the door to the Library.

 Portrait of Latin palaeographer and Chair of the Classics Department, 1900-1921, John Miller Burnam.
 In the portrait he is holding the copy of the Egyptian Book of the Dead on display in the case below, which houses parts of his personal library.